arswe/arswe/README.md

-Creative and detail-oriented UI/UX Designer and Frontend Software Engineer (React/Angular) with 2+ years of experience.
+Creative and detail-oriented UI|UX Designer and Frontend Software Engineer (React/Angular) with 2+ years of experience.
 Proficient in React and Angular, with a strong foundation in HTML, CSS, and JavaScript also TypeScript.
 Skilled in creating intuitive and visually appealing user interfaces for web applications.
 Experienced in collaborating with cross-functional teams to deliver successful project.

 :coffee: &emsp;Connect with me!